February 28 incident

 During the White Terror, the KMT persecuted perceived political dissidents, and the incident was considered too taboo to be discussed.
 President Lee Teng-hui became the first president to discuss the incident publicly on its anniversary in 1995.
 The event is now openly discussed, and its details have become the subject of government and academic investigation.
 February 28 is now an official public holiday called Peace Memorial Day, on which the president of Taiwan gathers with other officials to ring a commemorative bell in memory of the victims.
 Monuments and memorial parks to the victims of the February 28 incident have been erected in a number of Taiwanese cities.
 In particular, Taipei's former Taipei New Park was renamed 228 Peace Memorial Park, and the National 228 Memorial Museum was opened on February 28, 1997.
 The Kaohsiung Museum of History also has a permanent exhibit detailing the events of the incident in Kaohsiung.
-In 2019, the Transitional Justice Commission exonerated those who were convicted in the aftermath.
+In 2019, the Transitional Justice Commission exonerated protesters who were convicted by the government in the aftermath.

 The number of deaths from the incident and massacre was estimated to be between 18,000 and 28,000.
 Other estimates are much lower.
+While the majority of the casualties were Taiwanese at the hands of the military, historical records also document hundreds of Mainland civilians (Waishengren) were killed or injured by angry mobs.
 A government commission was set up under the administration of the pro-Taiwan independence president, Lee Teng-hui, to determine the facts.
 Using the civil registry set up during the Japanese administration, which was acknowledged by all as very efficient, they determined who was living at the time of the handover to the Chinese administration.
 The commission was given the power to award to the family of anyone who died in the period of the insurrection and the restoration of Nationalist government rule an amount of NT$6,000,000, about US$150,000.
 The families did not have to prove that the death was related to the above events.
 A total of 800 people came forward to get the awards for the people who died during the period.